 Students are subject to the individual requirements of the undergraduate certificate program and will need to complete at least 50 percent of the required coursework in residence at the University (e.g., face-to-face, distance or credit hours obtained while enrolled in an approved UNF study abroad program).
 Successful completion of the undergraduate certificate program will be noted on the student's official transcript separately from his or her degree program.

 Students who wish to pursue an undergraduate certificate program are required to apply and be accepted to the desired program in accordance with program-specific admissions criteria.

 Currently enrolled UNF students are not required to pay an application fee whereas, non-UNF students will be required to pay an application fee.

-Once the program coursework is satisfied the student may be eligible to receive a document acknowledging completion that is separate from a diploma conferral.
+Once the program coursework is satisfied, the student may be eligible to receive a document acknowledging completion that is separate from a diploma conferral.
 Certificate conferral is not part of the commencement ceremony.
-Printing and conferring all completion documents from university certificate programs will be the sole responsibility of the Registrar's Office.
-All materials required to print and package the completion documents will also be housed within the Registrar's Office.
+Printing and conferring all completion documents from University certificate programs will be the sole responsibility of the Office of the Registrar.
+All materials required to print and package the completion documents will also be housed within the Office of the Registrar.

 To view the University's current official policy, click here.

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000